yojimbo87/ArangoDB-NET/docs/CollectionOperations.md

 ## Retrieve all edges

-Retrieves list of edges in specified collection.
+Retrieves list of URIs for all edges in specified collection.

 Applicable optional parameters available through fluent API: